Skip to Content

 ApproachFinds

-Dense onlySemantically similar content (different words, same meaning)
+Dense onlySemantically similar content (different words, similar meaning)

 Sparse (BM25) onlyExact keyword matches